EMG Specialists

 NCS Testing

-During the NCS, the doctor applies small stimulations to your nerve(s) to study how the nerve(s) works.
-These stimulations cause a quick, mild, tingling feeling.
-The doctor or technologist will test several nerves during your study.
+During the NCS, the doctor applies small electrical stimulations to your nerves to assess their function.
+These stimulations create a quick, mild tingling sensation, similar to a static shock.
+Multiple nerves will be tested during your study.

 Needle EMG Testing